rusefi/rusefi/unit_tests/readme.md

 # Triggers Images

+Trigger images generation is still a two-step manual process:

+Step 1: Invoke unit_tests.
 One of the unit_tests artifacts is triggers.txt

-Once we have triggers.txt updated by unit_tests we can invoke firmware/gen_trigger_images.bat in order to generate actual trigger images.
+Step 2: Once we have triggers.txt updated by unit_tests we can invoke firmware/gen_trigger_images.bat in order to generate actual trigger images.